yerinadler/typescript-event-sourcing-sample-app/README.md

 # TypeScript DDD API Boilerplate

+**Note:** This project is a experimential project that leverages the concepts of `CQRS` and `Event Sourcing`.
+However, the events as written in this project are the results of the `Strategic Design` and this project can be used during the `Tactical Design` phase

 Seed project (boilerplate) for RESTful API that leverages the concept of Domain Driven Design (DDD) with CQRS and Event Sourcing

 ### Foreword from the author